SJ5035 - Advanced Reporting (2019/20)

-Through a combination of workshops, masterclasses and site visits, students learn to identify subject matter and potential readerships; master interviewing and editing techniques; learn how to find original angles; undertake focused, widely sourced research on individuals and issues; and conduct on-the-spot reportage.
+Through a combination of workshops, masterclasses and site visits, students learn to identify subject matter and potential readerships; master interviewing and editing techniques across media; learn how to find original angles; undertake focused, widely sourced research on individuals and issues; and conduct on-the-spot reportage.
 They analyse statistics and develop stories based on them.

 This module develop students’ skills in multi-platform journalism.
 Via predominantly practical workshops, the students will learn the basics of radio journalism, as well as TV/video camera and editing skills, using cutting-edge software and equipment.
 This will reinforce their understanding of the need for 360-degree journalism in today’s society.

 They will work on projects within class with a view to publishing them online via the course website, www.hollowayexpress.co.uk

 Holloway Express, thereby providing an outward-facing portal for future employability.